Abdominoplasty And Tummy Tuck Surgery Explained

 Lipoabdominoplasty

-Assessment And Planning
+Assessment And Surgical Planning

 Anesthesia And Incisions

-- Smoking and nicotine: many surgeons ask patients to stop nicotine use before and after surgery because it can increase wound healing problems
+- Smoking and nicotine: many surgeons ask patients to stop nicotine before and after surgery because it can increase wound healing problems

-- Medications and supplements: your clinician may adjust blood thinners, anti inflammatory medicines, and some supplements that can affect bleeding
+- Medications and supplements: your clinician may adjust blood thinners, anti-inflammatory medicines and some supplements that can affect bleeding

 Day 0 To 1